cadenschulz27/vibance-site/FINANCIAL_PROFILE_VISUAL_GUIDE.md

 │                                                               │
 │                  Your overview will appear here               │ │                                                               │
-│     Launch the income profile wizard above to tell Vibance   │ │     about your pay structure, growth momentum, and safety    │ │     nets.
-We'll transform those answers into a living        │ │     profile.                                                  │ │                                                               │ │              [ Open income profile ]                         │
+│     Launch the financial profile wizard above to tell Vibance │ │     about your pay structure, growth momentum, and safety    │ │     nets.
+We'll transform those answers into a living        │ │     profile.                                                  │ │                                                               │ │              [ Open financial profile ]                      │
 │                                                               │
 │     Your responses stay private to your account and only     │ │     inform Vibance insights.                                 │